ozzymcg/ATTICUS_TERMINAL/README.md

 ## Information & Support

-For detailed documentation—including the underlying physics, kinematics, PROS mode calculations, drivetrain offset adjustments, and advanced configuration options—please refer to the [Atticus Terminal Documentation](https://docs.google.com/document/d/1JHx0ViyM55vY7PmEMuhL2EYdnSzU5H1-IpEfy5h2yIw/edit?usp=sharing).
+For detailed documentation—including the underlying physics, kinematics, calculations, offset adjustments, and advanced configuration options—please refer to the [Atticus Terminal Documentation](https://docs.google.com/document/d/1JHx0ViyM55vY7PmEMuhL2EYdnSzU5H1-IpEfy5h2yIw/edit?usp=sharing).
+This document additionally includes numerous LaTeX representations of underlying equations and computations.

 For bug reporting or assistance, contact Austin/Ozzy of 15800A through most public VEX servers.
 (Feel free to mention this program in your notebook or interview, that would be much appreciated.)